GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

 Classifications: are parent nodes in the taxonomy to group children nodes.

 `classifications`: are parent nodes in the taxonomy to group children nodes.
 `info_type_category`: is either "standard" or "custom".
-`labels`: is an optional list of resource labels to be applied to tables where a certain PII is detected.
-Set to `[]` if not used.
+`labels`: [Optional] list of resource labels to be applied to tables where a certain PII is detected

 This will enable the solution to:
  * Build hierarchical policy tag taxonomies